 Early in 1897, the Washington Post said Hughey had "not shown up in encouraging style thus far."
 The season would be fairly undistinguished with a couple of exceptions.
 In a July relief win over Chicago, strong pitching and an outstanding fielding play gave the Pirates a 7-5 win.

-In early September, he was a 6-5 winner over Washington rookie Roger Bresnahan, who was then a pitcher.
+In early September, he was a 6-5 winner over Washington.
 The most memorable part of that game was when the umpire ended the contest on account of darkness.
 The Washington Post said the umpire "climbed into the stand and skewered his way through a path of feminine fans, several of whom belabored the cranium of the indicator-handler with parasols."
-Hughey ended 1897 with a 6-11 record and a 5.06 ERA, very similar to the results he had posted in 1896.
+Hughey ended 1897 with a 6-10 record and a 5.06 ERA, very similar to the results he had posted in 1896.

 During the off-season he was sold to St. Louis, who had finished 12th in the 12 team National League.
 Chris Von Der Ahe's once proud Browns had deteriorated into a sad franchise during the 1890s.
 Hughey was in for a pitcher's worst nightmare, a team with no appreciable talent either offensively or defensively.
 To make matters worse, the Browns home field, Sportsman's Park, burned to the ground in April.